MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-powershell-manage.md

 - [Disable sync for a connection](#disable-sync-for-a-connection)

 > [!NOTE]
-> This article assumes that you've already set up a connection to your workforce management system, either by using the wizard or PowerShell.
+> This article assumes that you've already set up a connection to your WFM system, either by using the wizard or PowerShell.

 ## Before you begin